Use these ideas and tips to improve a sales presentation.

 Timing is important.
 If you have invested a lot in preparing a powerful phrase, you will want to use it.
 Restrain yourself and wait for the right moment.
 If the opportunity doesn't occur right away save your powerful sentences for a better time.

 Using phrases that have become popular with others simply makes you sound like one of the crowd.
 Instead, quote famous deceased people.
-Famous live people always have their share of dissenters.
+Use quotes from deceased people because famous live people always have their share of dissenters.

 Build up your store of expressive sentences.
 If you invest in developing powerful phrases to get a message across, you will begin to collect more and more of them.

-As you do so, you will find it easier to come up with them.
+As you do so, you will find it easier to think of new and novel ways to say things.
 Eventually you will start inventing them as you speak.

 People will begin expecting you to have something interesting to say, whenever you open your mouth.

 Sophisticated language began emerging around three thousand generations ago.
 It continuously evolves.
 Dictionary publishers would soon go out of business if they didn't have a torrent of new words to catalogue each year.
-The best sale communication gets a message across in the most memorable way, with the greatest clarity, and to the widest audience.
+The best sales presentations get a message across in the most memorable way, with the greatest clarity, and to the widest audience.

 Words move hearts and when hearts move, action follows.